Meta Platforms: Lawsuits

 In April 2025, Meta was fined €200 million ($230 million) for breaking the Digital Markets Act, by imposing a “consent or pay” system that forces users to either allow their personal data to be used to target advertisements, or pay a subscription fee for advertising-free versions of Facebook and Instagram.

 In late April 2025, a case was filed against Meta in Ghana over the alleged psychological distress experienced by content moderators employed to take down disturbing social media content including depictions of murders, extreme violence and child sexual abuse.
 Meta moved the moderation service to the Ghanaian capital of Accra after legal issues in the previous location Kenya.
 The new moderation company is Teleperformance, a multinational corporation with a history of worker's rights violation.
 Reports suggests the conditions are worse here than in the previous Kenyan location, with many workers afraid of speaking out due to fear of returning to conflict zones.
 Workers reported developing mental illnesses, attempted suicides, and low pay.

+In December 2023, a New Mexico state court case was filed by New Mexico Attorney General Raúl Torrez based on an undercover investigation alleging that "Meta knowingly exposes children to the twin dangers of sexual exploitation and mental health harm [...]
+Meta's motive for doing so is profit."
+In March 2026, a New Mexico jury found that Meta had harmed children's mental health and safety and violated state law in the case.
+Meta was ordered to pay $375 million in civil penalties.
+New Mexico will argue that the company "make specific changes to its platforms and company operations, including enacting effective age verification, removing predators from the platform, and protecting minors from encrypted communications that shield bad actors."